 Find Your Own Guide (With Some Help)

-Obviously, there aren’t only 3 good guides in Yangshuo — lots of our volunteers have just bumped into their guide on the street and had a fabulous time.
-Most guides speak pretty good English and are eager to show you around this beautiful place.
+Obviously, there aren’t only these good guides in Yangshuo — lots of our volunteers have just bumped into their guide on the street and had a fabulous time.
+Most guides speak English pretty well and are eager to show you around this beautiful place.
 Hang around the walking streets (especially in the mornings, when guides are wanting to book for their day) and see if you run into someone.

 Or, let your hostel take care of you.
 Past volunteers have mentioned how their hostels have done a great job arranging bicycle rental and helped them find a guide for the day.